aratiraypure03/aratiraypure03/README.md

 - 📫 How to reach me *artisr259@gmail.com*

-- ⚡ Fun fact *Now a days, I love to do Typing.*
+- ⚡ Fun fact *Now a days, I love to do Typing*

-- 👋 I'm searching good team player for *SIH-24*

 <h3 align="left">Connect with me:</h3>
 <p align="left">